 The Color of Law is available for purchase at Urban Abbey.

 Jeff Spiehs is the co-leader of Urban Abbey’s Justice Team and is actively engaged in the civic life of Omaha, serving on various boards in the community.
 He is a member of Leadership Omaha and was the Public Policy Chair for the Greater Omaha Young Professionals.
 Jeff also works at the Metropolitan Area Planning Agency and his efforts focus on affordable housing, racial equality, and increasing access to public transportation.
-He is an adjunct professor on community development.
-Jeff is also an Ordained Minister.
-He lives with his wife, Melany, and their three girls, Anna, Lauren, and Caroline.
+He has also worked on the Regional Fair Housing Assessment, The Heartland Equitable Growth Profile, and the Fair Housing Equity Assessment.
+Jeff lives with his wife, Melany, and their three girls, Anna, Lauren, and Caroline.